zhuminghui17/Rust-CLI-SQLite-Bank/README.md

 Ensure Rust and its package manager, Cargo, are installed on your system.
 SQLite is used through the `rusqlite`` crate, so you do not need to install SQLite separately.

+## Use of GitHub Copilot
+GitHub Copilot significantly enhanced the development of our Rust CLI banking application.
+As an AI-driven coding assistant, it provided real-time code suggestions, simplifying complex tasks like handling Rust's unique syntax and optimizing SQLite queries.
+This tool was instrumental in speeding up development, ensuring code quality, and introducing innovative coding techniques.

 ## Requirements:

 Your project should include the following: